marcin-piela/react-fetching-library/docs/README.md

 | ------------------------- | ------------------ | ------------- | ------------- |
 | emitErrorForStatuses         | list of HTTP status codes which throw error to allow to catch it in error boundary       | number[] | no               |

-When you're using TypeScript and need to add some new params to config object or directly to `Action` then you have to 3 possibilities to do that:
+When you're using TypeScript and need to add some new params to config object or directly to `Action` then you have 3 possibilities to do that:

 1. Add second param to `Action` config interface directly in action definition (`skipAuth` in example):